kurth4cker/light/README.md

+# ARCHIVAL NOTE
+This was a fork of originally deleted repository.
+Now it is archived.
+See [brightnessctl][] for a usable alternative.

+Below is original readme.
 # Light - A program to control backlights (and other hardware lights) in GNU/Linux

 *This is free software, see the source for copying conditions.
 There is NO